 Final Tips and Notes

-Google My Business is a free, simple and effective marketing tool which can only benefit your business.
+Google Business Profile is a free, simple and effective marketing tool which can only benefit your business.
 If you don’t have an account or can’t remember the last time you updated yours, move it up your priority list!

 It can be easy to forget about your profile.
 To avoid confusing potential customers with outdated information and ignored reviews, we recommend putting weekly reminders in your calendar or task management system.
 It can also be helpful to bookmark your account for easy access.